-In connection with the Company's purchase of the Aquadex Business in August 2016, the Company has an obligation to pay additional consideration that is contingent upon the occurrence of certain future events (see Note 10- Commitments and Contingencies).
-Contingent consideration is recognized at the acquisition date at the estimated fair value of the contingent milestone payments.
-The fair value of the contingent consideration is remeasured to its estimated fair value at the end of each reporting period, with changes recorded to earnings.
-As of December 31, 2018, the contingent consideration was recorded in current liabilities in the accompanying balance sheet to reflect its maturity during 2019.
+In connection with the Company's purchase of the Aquadex Business in August 2016, the Company had an obligation to pay additional consideration that was contingent upon the occurrence of certain future events (see Note 9 - Commitments and Contingencies).
+Contingent consideration was recognized at the acquisition date at \$126,000, the estimated fair value of the contingent milestone payments.
+The fair value of the contingent consideration was remeasured to its estimated fair value at the end of each reporting period, with changes recorded to earnings.
+During 2019, this contingency had expired, therefore its fair value was